Last Updated on October 25, 2023 by Sorin Petroj

 Throughout the first half of 2004, Boll struggled with back issues, which hampered his training for the 2004 Summer Olympic Games.
 Jan-Ove Waldner defeated him in the quarterfinals of this competition.

-Timo Boll won tournaments in Poland, the Austrian Open, and German Bundesliga following a time during which he faced widespread criticism from the public.
+Timo Boll won tournaments in Poland, the Austrian Open, and the German Bundesliga following a time during which he faced widespread criticism from the public.
 He once more participated in the 2008 Summer Olympics with the German national squad in Beijing.

 The team won matches against Croatia, Canada, Singapore, and Japan in the preliminary stages and the semifinal before falling to the Chinese team hosting the event 0-3.
 Timo Boll defended his three European Champion championships from the previous year as the highest player in 2008.